 Just like the other two Master’s tracks, the Human Technology Relations track offers you a lot of freedom to make your own choices.
 In total, you will collect 75 EC worth of courses.
 Which courses you are going to follow, is mainly up to you.
 Roughly speaking, you can draw up your own curriculum around the following components:

 You will finish your Master’s in IDE with your master’s thesis, which is worth the remaining 45 EC.
 The majority of the IDE students complete their graduation project at an external organisation.
 The choice of your specific graduation subject is largely up to you.
 There are many research areas you could focus on, such as packaging design, interaction design, product market relations or human-centred design.
-You will focus on researching and/or designing possible solutions that can improve people’s lives, whether it’s on individual, social or societal level.
+You will focus on researching and/or designing possible solutions that can improve people’s lives, whether it’s on an individual, social or societal level.

 Do you want to gain more practical skills and experience within the job field by doing an internship?
-Although it is not incorporated in the curriculum, you have the opportunity to add an internship to your Master’s.
+Although it is not incorporated into the curriculum, you have the opportunity to add an internship to your Master’s.
 You can add this within a Capita Selecta, which is a course of which you can choose the topic yourself – and needs approval from the examination board.
 You will earn 5 EC by doing this.
 It means you have to complete part of your internship on your own time.
 Many of these industrial assignments are executed in collaboration with the Fraunhofer Project Center at the University of Twente.
 Consult your track coordinator for your options.

 During your internship, you could focus on different kinds of subjects within the field of Industrial Design Engineering.
 For example, you could concentrate on: